-To ensure that each team’s goals aligns with your company’s overarching goals, make sure your company’s goals solve your customers’ pain points.
+To ensure that each team’s goals aligns with your company’s overarching goals, make sure your company goals solve your customers’ pain points.
 From there, align each team’s goals with your company’s goals.

 In your internal wiki, you can document your company’s goals and each team’s goals so everyone can stay focused on achieving them at all times.

 Structure is the hierarchy of your team.
 By establishing who is responsible for strategy or execution, and who takes direction from whom, you can streamline your teams’ decision-making and boost their productivity.
-You can also clarify who’s in charge of what by documenting each team’s structure or hierarchy in your internal wiki.
+You can also clarify who’s in charge of what by using internal documentation to define a team’s structure or hierarchy.

 A process is a series of steps that enables you to complete a desired action.
 If you can uncover the processes that produce the best results and encourage your employees to constantly hone them, documenting your processes in your internal wiki so everyone will know exactly how to do them will produce consistent, quality results for your company.